BLOG

 Review employee benefits

-Another option you could consider is reviewing your employee benefits package, as you may be able to make savings by removing those that are generating huge costs or being underutilised.
+One of the most unique ideas to avoid redundancy is to consider reviewing your employee benefits package, as you may be able to make savings by removing those that are generating huge costs or being underutilised.

 You must take care with this approach.
 If, for example, you want to take away a staff bonus, you will need to understand whether it is a contractual or discretionary.